UCEPROTECTL3 Blacklist : How can you remove your IP ?

 Removal requests from end customers at LEVEL 3 are futile.

-But guess what, that’s OK as UCEPROTECTL3 has, in most cases, zero impact on deliverability.
+But guess what, that's OK as the UCEPROTECTL3 blacklist has, in most cases, zero impact on deliverability.

 Just relax, let go and follow our recommendations below.

-As we’ve seen above, most external blacklists have little to no impact on deliverability towards Google and Microsoft inboxes (who represent most of the inbox market).
+As we've seen above, most external blacklists have little to no impact on deliverability towards Google and Microsoft inboxes (which represent most of the inbox market).

 And, in all cases, blacklisted or not, the ONLY thing that matters is where your emails land on the type of inboxes you target.
 Everything else is noise.